ky-42/petite/README.md

 ## `apply`

 This command should be run after `setup` and once new migrations have been created with `new`.
 It will find new migrations then apply the specified number to the database in order of oldest unapplied to newest.
-If any fail all the migrations during the execution of the command will be rolled back.
+If any fail all the migrations applied during the execution of the command will be rolled back.

 __Example__